be9/acl9/README.md

 ## Configuration

 There are five configurable settings.
-These all have sensible defaults which can be easily overridden by merging into the `Acl9.config` hash.
+These all have sensible defaults which can be easily overridden in `config/initializers/acl9.rb`

 You can also override each of the `:default_*` settings (dropping the "default_" prefix) in your models/controllers - see below for more detail:

 ### :default_role_class_name